loganc04/troisjs.github.io/src/guide/materials/index.md

 ### Access three.js material

-You should set a *ref* on your material :
+You should set a *ref* on your material:

 ```html
 <PhongMaterial ref="material" />
 ```

-You can then access three.js material in your component script :
+You can then access three.js material in your component script:

 ```js
 const material = this.$ref.material.material;